Government jurisdictions in Australia and New Zealand have their own water quality information and guidance.

 New South Wales

-Environmental Protection (Water) Policy 2009 (EPP Water) aims to protect the quality of Queensland waters (fresh, estuarine and coastal/marine), while allowing for ecologically sustainable development.
-The EPP Water is subordinate legislation to the Queensland Environmental Protection Act 1994.
+The Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP Water and Wetland Biodiversity) aims to protect the quality of Queensland waters (fresh, estuarine and coastal/marine), while allowing for ecologically sustainable development.
+The EPP Water and Wetland Biodiversity is subordinate legislation to the Queensland Environmental Protection Act 1994.